Council Hall

 “We will not forget the ways of energy, but the masters are too unpredictable and powerful to be unregulated.”

-“The masters must remember that they are responsible to live among us, and serve others with their skills, like any other citizen.”
+“The masters must be reminded that they are responsible to live among us, and serve others with their skills, like any other citizen.”

 There will be permits for healing, flying, and flowing, and rules that limit all public use of energy skills.

-In Tshuan, these laws are strictly enforced, and the people come to rely more on technology, and less on the masters.
+In Tshuan, close to the great council, these laws are strictly enforced, and the Tshuans come to rely more on their technology, and less on the masters.

-In distant lands, the local councils are hesistant to enforce these laws.
+In distant lands, the local councils are weak, and the energy laws are not enforced.

 Master B’tzel

-Years later, in the reign of Botzar, a delegation of masters meets with the king and the great council.
+A year later, a delegation of masters meets with the king and the great council.

 Masters of every land except Tshuan join the delegation.